- Mt Everest

 The hiking journey starts once you have landed in the world’s most extreme airport the Tenzing Hillary Airstrip Lukla.
 Walk through the hamlets, green lush coniferous forests, and into the Sagarmatha National Park before achieving Namche Bazaar.
 The Khumbu marketplace can be reached once you have landed in Lukla after two days of spending a night at Phakding or Manjo.
 Acclimatization rest of one day is also done in Namche Bazaar.

 Trekkers will hike around the hill up to Everest View Hotel or Khumjung/Khunde Village.
-The sight of mountains like Kwangde, Kusum Kangaru, Thamserku, Amadablam, Lhotse, Nuptse, Tabuche and Everest make your day.
+The sight of mountains like Kwangde, Kusum Kangaru, Thamserku, Amadablam, Lhotse, Nuptse, Tabuche, and Everest makes your day.
 Adjustment in high altitude is for successful trekking.
 Therefore, it is mandatory to take a break for a day in Namche Bazaar.

 Trekkers then take the route of the spiritual monastery hill station hamlet of Tengboche and Pangboche to reach Dingboche.
 The village is the largest and least densely populated town/village in the Everest Base Camp Trek route.
 Another acclimatization is done in the village before heading to Lobuche via Thukla Pass.